GalvanizeOpenSource/learn-to-code-intro-css/README.md

 #### Alternative: Use CodePen to code for this course

-1. Go to this link https://codepen.io/leepngo/pen/KgrLNw[https://codepen.io/leepngo/pen/KgrLNw](https://codepen.io/leepngo/pen/KgrLNw).
+1. Go to this link [https://codepen.io/leepngo/pen/KgrLNw](https://codepen.io/leepngo/pen/KgrLNw).
 You will be taken to a page where you can simulate the coding experience.
 Focus on the window called "HTML" and "CSS".
 We'll work mostly in that one.
 Feel free to close the "JS" window.

-Patience!
-Setting up your computer takes time and can be tricky, especially across platforms.
+**Patience!** Setting up your computer takes time and can be tricky, especially across platforms.

 Once you're ready, you can move onto the next lesson.

-## H.T.M.L. - "the building blocks of the internet"